wayneleighton1985-oss/wayne-leighton/README.md

 # Wayne Leighton Books - E-commerce Website

 A modern, responsive e-commerce website built with Astro, TypeScript, Tailwind CSS, and Snipcart for selling Wayne Leighton's collection of business and leadership books.
+Content management is handled by TinaCMS.

 ## 🚀 Features

 - **Modern Tech Stack**: Built with Astro 4.0, TypeScript, and Tailwind CSS
+- **Content Management**: TinaCMS for easy content editing
 - **E-commerce Ready**: Integrated with Snipcart for secure payments and cart management
 - **Responsive Design**: Mobile-first design that works on all devices
 - **Dark Mode**: Toggle between light and dark themes with preference persistence